 The Board may authorize any Officer or Officers, agent or agents, to enter into any contract or execute or deliver any instrument in the name of and on behalf of ICANN, and such authority may be general or confined to specific instances.
 In the absence of a contrary Board authorization, contracts and instruments may only be executed by the following Officers: President, any Vice President, or the CFO.
 Unless authorized or ratified by the Board, no other Officer, agent, or employee shall have any power or authority to bind ICANN or to render it liable for any debts or obligations.

-Section 2.
 DEPOSITS

 All funds of ICANN not otherwise employed shall be deposited from time to time to the credit of ICANN in such banks, trust companies, or other depositories as the Board, or the President under its delegation, may select.

-Section 3.
 CHECKS

 All checks, drafts, or other orders for the payment of money, notes, or other evidences of indebtedness issued in the name of ICANN shall be signed by such Officer or Officers, agent or agents, of ICANN and in such a manner as shall from time to time be determined by resolution of the Board.

-Section 4.
 LOANS

 No loans shall be made by or to ICANN and no evidences of indebtedness shall be issued in its name unless authorized by a resolution of the Board.
 Such authority may be general or confined to specific instances; provided, however, that no loans shall be made by ICANN to its Directors or Officers.

+NOTICES

+All notices to be given to the EC Chairs Council, the Decisional Participants, or the Secretary pursuant to any provision of these Bylaws shall be given either (a) in writing at the address of the appropriate party as set forth below or (b) via electronic mail as provided below, unless that party has given a notice of change of postal or email address, as provided in this Section 21.5.
+Any change in the contact information for notice below will be given by the party within 30 days of such change.
+Any notice required by these Bylaws will be deemed to have been properly given (i) if in paper form, when delivered in person or via courier service with confirmation of receipt or (ii) if via electronic mail, upon confirmation of receipt by the recipient’s email server, provided that such notice via electronic mail shall be followed by a copy sent by regular postal mail service within three days.
+In the event other means of notice become practically achievable, such as notice via a secure website, the EC Chairs Council, the Decisional Participants, and ICANN will work together to implement such notice means.

+If to ICANN, addressed to:

+Internet Corporation for Assigned Names and Numbers

+12025 Waterfront Drive, Suite 300

+Los Angeles, CA 90094-2536

+USA

+Email: [___]

+Attention: Secretary

+If to the EC Chairs Council, addressed to:

+[________________]